influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/administration/authentication_and_authorization.md

 ## Authentication

-The InfluxDB HTTP API and the [command line interface](/influxdb/v1.7/tools/shell/) (CLI), which connects to the database using the API, include simple, built-in authentication based on user credentials.
+The InfluxDB API and the [command line interface](/influxdb/v1.7/tools/shell/) (CLI), which connects to the database using the API, include simple, built-in authentication based on user credentials.
 When you enable authentication, InfluxDB only executes HTTP requests that are sent with valid credentials.

 > **Note:** Authentication only occurs at the HTTP request scope.